Latrobe-Innovation-Hub/innovation-hub-controller-API-CONTAINER/README.md

 NOTE: For the API to communicate with Windows devices, they need to be setup to do so.
 see windows_ssh_psexec_setup.txt for instructions.

-A test automation PS script has been created to make setting up device hosts easier: SetupSSHandPsTools.ps1 This script has yet to be tested, so please take caution before choosing to use it.
+A host configuration tool script has been created to make setting up device hosts easier.
+However, please be aware that this script has not been thoroughly tested, so exercise caution before choosing to use it.
+See 'README.md' in the host-setup directory for more information.

 ### OPTIONAL: Browse to Monit Watchdog Status Web Portal